Chart Color Schemes

 Educational attainment in Shailer Park aligns closely with national averages, showing typical qualification patterns and performance metrics

-The educational profile of the area stands out regionally with university qualification rates at 25.0% for residents aged 15+, exceeding the SA4 region average of 16.2%.
+The area's educational profile is notable regionally, with university qualification rates at 25.0% for residents aged 15+, surpassing the SA4 region average of 16.2%.
 Bachelor degrees are most prevalent at 17.8%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.4%).
-Vocational credentials are also prominent, with 39.3% of residents aged 15+ holding such qualifications – advanced diplomas at 11.9% and certificates at 27.4%.
+Vocational credentials are prominent, with 39.3% of residents aged 15+ holding such qualifications – advanced diplomas at 11.9% and certificates at 27.4%.

 Frequently Asked Questions - Education